hh-programming-2/programming-2/materials/exam-instructions.md

 # Exam instructions

-The exam grade counts for 40% of the final grade, whereas the exercise grade counts for 60%.
-Passing the exam is required for a passing grade.
+The exam grade counts for 40% of the final grade, whereas the exercise grade counts for 60%. **Passing the exam is required for a passing grade**.
 The exam grade is calculated based on the percentage of exercise points in the following way:

 | % of exam points | Exam grade |
 | ---------------- | ---------- |